MaterializeInc/materialize/doc/user/content/integrations/node-js.md

 ## Query

-Querying Materialize is identical to querying a traditional PostgreSQL database: Node.js executes the query, and Materialize returns the state of the view, source, or table at that point in time.
+Querying Materialize is identical to querying a PostgreSQL database: Node.js executes the query, and Materialize returns the state of the view, source, or table at that point in time.

 Because Materialize maintains materialized views in memory, response times are much faster than traditional database queries, and polling (repeatedly querying) a view doesn't impact performance.

-Query a view `my_view` with a select statement:
+To query a view `my_view` using a `SELECT` statement:

 ```js
 const { Client } = require('pg');